Immigration updates

 - resident of Saint-Pierre and Miquelon

-If you meet one of these requirements, you must have all the documents required to apply for a study permit with you when you arrive at the border.
-The border services officer who greets you will determine if you’re eligible to enter Canada as a student.
+You must have all the documents required to apply for a study permit with you when you arrive at the border.
+If you’re eligible for a study permit, the Canada Border Services Agency officer will issue one to you.

 When to apply